Himalayan Meditation Retreat to the Source of the Ganges

 - Immersion in the spiritual culture of this sacred region of India.

 This Himalayan meditation retreat will include an abundance of sacred sights—temples, ancient caves, ceremonies—intimate encounters with sadhus, swamis, and saints, delicious local North Indian cuisine, Ayurvedic pulse diagnosis by authentic Ayurvedic Doctors, comfortable and clean accommodations (single and double available—see below), and optional river rafting on the Ganga.
-You will receive expert instruction from Ajayan in the profound meditation and yogic practices indigenous to this region of the Himalayas.
+Most importantly, you will receive expert instruction from Ajayan in the profound meditation and yogic practices indigenous to this region of the Himalayas.
 This is a rare opportunity to advance your meditation practice to a level that would normally require many years of instruction–provided you could find such instruction at all, which is rare today, even in India.
+Ajayan will instruct you according to your level of practice.
+All are welcome, from beginner to advanced yogis.

 “The journey with the group to the Source of the Ganges was so enlightening for me…. a great experience, the best experience for personal growth I’ve ever had.” —Caroline Sophonow, Aesthetician and Yoga Teacher, British Columbia, Canada